You can now live-boot postmarketOS on Android phones

 How this works in short is that:

-• We add an initfs nbd "hook" in pmbootstrap, which is a tiny shell script that will be appended to the initialization stage of the bootable image.
-This script will load the nbd server that keeps listening, and loads the main system image whenever it becomes available.
+, which is a tiny shell script that will be appended to the initialization stage of the bootable image.
+This script will load thenbd

-• When running the boot command from the desktop host to the USB attached device, the latter receives a fastboot boot command, so the internal bootloader downloads and live-boots the small kernel image to RAM without flashing it to the system partition.
+command, so the internal bootloader downloads and live-boots the small kernel image to RAM without flashing it to the system partition. - This in turn boots to the initfs, the Linux initialization stage, which starts the

-• Then it mounts this image as the destination root filesystem, and proceeds to the boot phase, with nbd still enabled to receive whatever new chunks of the image are needed, exactly as if it was a physical peripheral mounted into the device.
+still enabled to receive whatever new chunks of the image are needed, exactly as if it was a physical peripheral mounted into the device.

 This process is "tethered", meaning that the PC/USB Ethernet connection is the boot medium, and by lazy-loading blocks as if it was a disk drive, if the cable is unplugged, the system will clearly stop working as expected.
 [1]

-As a final warning, the Fastboot protocol tends to have varied implementations, and can get buggy especially on older or peculiar Android devices.
-So it is not sure whether all devices implement Fastboot's boot command directly, just ignore it, or even misinterpret it in disastrous ways.
+command directly, just ignore it, or even misinterpret it in disastrous ways.
 So always make sure to keep a backup of your original fastboot images if you want to try anything that involves flashing Android systems.

 You can find the merge request that this article was referring to below, in the hope that this will help more people try out postmarketOS on their old Android devices, and bring the mobile Linux ecosystem one step nearer to the mainstream.